Arctic sea ice decline: Other possible impacts on weather

 In 2019, it was proposed that the reduced sea ice around Greenland in autumn affects snow cover during the Eurasian winter, and this intensifies Korean summer monsoon, and indirectly affects the Indian summer monsoon.

 2021 research suggested that autumn ice loss in the East Siberian Sea, Chukchi Sea and Beaufort Sea can affect spring Eurasian temperature.
 Autumn sea ice decline of one standard deviation in that region would reduce mean spring temperature over central Russia by nearly 0.8 °C, while increasing the probability of cold anomalies by nearly a third.

 Atmospheric chemistry

-Cracks in sea ice can expose the food chain to greater amounts of atmospheric mercury.

-A 2015 study concluded that Arctic sea ice decline accelerates methane emissions from the Arctic tundra, with the emissions for 2005-2010 being around 1.7 million tonnes higher than they would have been with the sea ice at 1981–1990 levels.
+A 2015 study concluded that Arctic sea ice decline accelerates methane emissions from the Arctic tundra, with the emissions for 2005–2010 being around 1.7 million tonnes higher than they would have been with the sea ice at 1981–1990 levels.
 One of the researchers noted, "The expectation is that with further sea ice decline, temperatures in the Arctic will continue to rise, and so will methane emissions from northern wetlands."

+Cracks in Arctic sea ice expose the seawater to the air, causing mercury in the air to be absorbed into the water.
+This absorption leads to more mercury, a toxin, entering the food chain where it can negatively affect fish and the animals and people who consume them.
+Mercury is part of Earth's atmosphere due to natural causes (see mercury cycle) and due to human emissions.